-We estimate that the net proceeds we receive from the sale of the \$125.0 million aggregate principal amount of Notes in this offering will be approximately \$122.1 million after deducting the underwriting discount of \$2.5 million payable by us and estimated offering expenses of approximately \$0.4 million payable by us.
+We estimate that the net proceeds we receive from the sale of the \$\) million aggregate principal amount of Notes in this offering will be approximately \$\) million after deducting the underwriting discount of approximately \$\) million payable by us and estimated offering expenses of approximately \$\) million payable by us.

-We intend to use the net proceeds from this offering to redeem all of the outstanding 2023 Notes, repay the amount outstanding under the Credit Facility and redeem a portion of the outstanding February 2024 Notes (callable on February 15, 2021).
+We intend to use the net proceeds from this offering to redeem all of the outstanding 2023 Notes and repay a portion of the amount outstanding under the Credit Facility.
 However, we may re-borrow under our Credit Facility and use such borrowings to invest in lower middle-market companies in accordance with our investment objective and strategies and for working capital and general corporate purposes.
 See "Use of Proceeds" on page S-16 of this prospectus supplement.